Kirkstead: History

 After many centuries use as a church, it closed in 1877, when a Presbyterian congregation was evicted.
 From 1883 "The Society for the Protection of Ancient Buildings" fought to save it from total decay.
 Eventually during 1913 and 1914 it was restored by the architect Weir.

 Kirkstead remained an isolated hamlet, but the area by the River Witham, 'Kirkstead Wharfs', developed as a locally important trading point on the canal system for goods being imported and exported in the local area, including coal.

 With the opening in 1848 of the Lincoln to Boston line of the London and York Railway, a station was built here which was the nearest station to the increasingly fashionable spa town of Woodhall Spa, 2 km away.
 The resulting carriage trade, carrying the gentry to and from the spa, lasted until 1855 when a branch line opened from Kirkstead Station, (which then became known as Woodhall Junction) to Woodhall Spa and Horncastle.
 Woodhall Spa and Horncastle stations were closed to passengers in 1954.
 Woodhall Junction closed with the closure of its railway line in 1970.

 The arrival of the railways greatly decreased the isolation of Kirkstead and the surrounding area.
 Kirkstead Wharfs was absorbed by the encroaching civil parish of Woodhall Spa in 1894.
 The remainder was incorporated into the parish in 1987, so that Kirkstead is now the western part of Woodhall Spa between the village centre and the River Witham.

+Harold F Howard (August 30 1904 - 1945) was killed by a Luftwaffe aircraft cannon shell on the morning of Sunday March 4 1945 during Operation Gisela, whilst sleeping.